mchancan/flynet/README.md

 ## Datasets

 The dataset needed to run this code can be downloaded from [here](https://drive.google.com/open?id=1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd), which is a small subset of the Nordland dataset.
-This code can easily adapted to run across other, much larger datasets.
+However, this code can be easily adapted to run across other much larger datasets.

 ## Use FlyNet